 – We have installed a splash-screen at our admission desk where you show your pre-booked ticket

 – Only contactless payment will be allowed in our shop.
 You can browse the shop online before you come.

-– We have organised a professional deep clean of the museum prior to opening and professional cleaning will continue twice a day
+– We organised a professional deep clean of the museum prior to opening and it is professionally cleaned each morning.

 – Headphones and digital/touch screens will be cleaned regularly throughout the day